magento/devdocs/src/guides/v2.3/ext-best-practices/phpstorm/built-in-upgrade-compatibility-tool.md

 This feature can be used in three different ways, from the user's point of view:

-*  run compatibility inspections in a [run tool window](https://www.jetbrains.com/help/idea/run-tool-window.html), with the familiar output, as in the original Adobe Commerce [Upgrade Compatibility Tool]({{site.baseurl}}/upgrade-compatibility-tool/introduction.html)
+*  Run compatibility inspections in a [run tool window](https://www.jetbrains.com/help/idea/run-tool-window.html), with the familiar output, as in the original Adobe Commerce [Upgrade Compatibility Tool]({{site.baseurl}}/upgrade-compatibility-tool/introduction.html)
-*  run inspections in real time, on the files that are opened in the editor (default)
+*  Run inspections in real time, on the files that are opened in the editor (default)
-*  [run inspections manually](https://www.jetbrains.com/help/idea/running-inspections.html) through the user interface on the selected scope of files (default)
+*  [Run inspections manually](https://www.jetbrains.com/help/idea/running-inspections.html) through the user interface on the selected scope of files (default)

 It was developed with an aim to use IntelliJ IDEA in the most effective way.
 So, inspections that are running during the code analysis can alternatively be enabled in the [inspections settings](https://www.jetbrains.com/help/idea/code-inspection.html)